How I Stop Spam Form Submissions in WordPress (8 Methods That Work)

 The fastest way to stop spam form submissions is with a reliable anti-spam plugin.
 These tools automatically detect and filter spam before it ever reaches your inbox.

-• Support: You might run into issues even with the best WordPress plugins.
-Make sure the plugin is well-supported.
-The developer should be responsive to support queries and solve any reported problems in timely updates.
+• Support: You might run into issues even with the best plugins.
+I want to see a developer who responds to support queries and ships timely updates.
+An unanswered six-month-old bug report is a red flag.

 Akismet anti-spam plugin reviews on WordPress.org

-Some popular and highly trusted plugins include Askimet, Titan Anti-Spam & Security, and Antispam Bee.
+Some popular and highly trusted plugins include Akismet, Titan Anti-Spam & Security, and Antispam Bee.

 Step 2: Stop Spam Form Submissions in Giveaways with RafflePress